-Coffee plays a vital role in many countries, providing livelihoods to 25 million inhabitants of tropical countries and supporting a \$81 billion industry (Sharf, 2014), making it one of the most valuable commodities in the world.
-However, coffee is extremely vulnerable to climate change.
-Already changes in climate are making disease outbreaks more common and shifting suitable growing regions (Guilford, 2014; Malkin, 2014).
-The coffee industry consists of a complex web of small-holder farmers, multinational corporations, government policies, and diverse consumers.
-As coffee demand continues to expand, the international coffee system will respond to pressure from all of these elements.
+Coffee plays a vital role in many countries, providing necessary income to 25 million members of tropical countries and supporting a \$81 billion industry (Sharf, 2014), making it one of the most valuable commodities in the world.
+However, coffee is extremely vulnerable to climate change, with disease outbreaks becoming more common and suitable regions beginning to shift (Guilford, 2014; Malkin, 2014).
+The coffee industry consists of a complex web of small-holder farmers, multinational corporations, government policies, and a diverse consumers.
+As coffee demand continues to expand, the international coffee system will experience pressure from all of these elements.

 This research studies the effects of climate change on coffee from a global perspective.
-As productive coffee regions shift, every aspect of the coffee system will be impacted, from developing country farmers to developed country consumers.
+As productive coffee region shift, every aspect of the coffee system will be impacted, from developing country farmers to developed country consumers.
 By 2050, these long-term shifts will reshape the global coffee market.

-The effects of climate on coffee also include shorter timescales.
-Decadal and interannual climate cycles have long impacted coffee production worldwide.
-Production in different regions varies in their degree of sensitivity to current climate variability and increasingly extreme temperatures.
-Understanding these differences is an important input to global planning.
+The effects of climate on coffee also include shorter time-scales.
+Climatic cycles with global origins and global effects have long impacted coffee production.
+Production in different regions vary in their degree of sensitivity to climatic cycles and extreme temperatures, and understanding these differences is an important input to global planning.

 Coffee production has considerable potential for supporting sustainability and economic opportunities for the future, but planning requires a better understanding of the interconnections between production, trade, and the environment.
-The future of coffee depends on understanding the risks, instituting high-resolution monitoring, and acting in anticipation of future impacts.
-In this report, we have emphasized new research and reanalyses, rather than reviews of existing knowledge.
-We build upon the strong foundation laid by recent articles and reports.
-In particular, a recent report by coffee&climate (2015) addresses the challenge that climate poses to coffee farmers and presents an approach to adaptation planning.
-The International Coffee Organization (ICO) has produced a report detailing the modes of climate impacts on coffee and projects aimed at addressing them (ming).
-The chapters list many additional references.
+The future of coffee depends on understanding the risks, instituting highresolution monitoring, and acting in anticipation of future impacts.

+This report is organized into multiple chapters, exploring different aspects of the climate-coffee connection.